vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 }
 {% endhighlight %}

-Just to complete the meta data, we're using two columns for the resultset to push: `TimeSTamp` and `Message`, which contains the actual message later.
+Just to complete the metadata, we're using two columns for the result set to push: `TimeStamp` and `Message`, which contains the actual message later.

 {% highlight csharp %}
 protected override CustomListColumnCollection GetColumnsOverride(CustomListData data)